Reading The Wicked + The Divine (part 3, end of blind reading)

 Then…in the company of a recently transmigrated vampire, Otto says that the same cosmic tide that causes these rifts will also attract demons and dragons all over Resurrection.
 These cosmic tide / wave events require everyone to barricade themselves and wait it out.

 Just like vampires, vampire hunters and ghouls…this usage of ‘demons’ and ‘dragons’ has specific in-world meaning.
 They are manifestations of negative emotions from sentient beings.
 Demons and dragons serve beings we’ve heard about a few times but have heard nothing specific about until now: the gods of Limbo.
-Otto explains further than the gods of Limbo are extra-dimensional beings that cannot be perceived from the third dimension.
+Otto explains further that the gods of Limbo are extra-dimensional beings that cannot be perceived from the third dimension.
 From the dimensional vantage point of Resurrection, they are some of the most deadly beings in that universe.

 Parallels with the collective subconscious emerge and an insinuation that Resurrection is directly adjacent.
 Close enough for the puncture of one to two barriers to make all the difference.
 We’ve encountered other claims about the cosmology, though, such as the backward time flow.
 One wonders how much of the apparent ‘collective subconscious’ is organic and how much may be either misunderstood or institutionally enforced.
 There seem to be ordinary gaps between perception and understanding, as in real science.

-The possibility of a timeline of these discoveries is intriguing: on one hand, Resurrection clearly exists outside of the time flow that contains the three-dimensional point of view.
-The diversity of the relics taken by the Archeologists indicate that Resurrection is, in fact, independent of any timeline or era.
-Yet institutional behavior and the intrigues and vendettas of the Necropolitan court tell us that Resurrection must have its own, subjective time line.
 Once upon a time, when the soul called Thurim had only just transmigrated from a lifetime as Heinrich Barbarossa, the vampire Nero annoyed him with his music.
 Nero took offense, challenged him to a duel and got his right arm chopped off.
 Since Nero ranked higher in the court, Barbarossa Thurim was tortured to the point of apparent obliteration by Nero.
 When the soul of Barbarossa returns as Heinrich Requiem, who became an SS officer and died on the Eastern Front during an attempted rape…memories start returning.
 Heinrich Requiem realizes it is essential that neither Nero nor Dracula ever learn that he carries the soul of Thurim.

 Like the relative differences in progress between institutions in Resurrection, the existence of these vendettas also prove that Resurrection has its own hermetically-sealed time flow (whichever direction it goes in).